 Day 5: Exploring other areas of Budapest

-Gellert Hill Cave: This is a small church built into a cave at Gellert Hill that had its entrance sealed in concrete during communist rule.
+Gellért Hill Cave and the Rock Church: This is a small church built into a cave at Gellért Hill that had its entrance sealed in concrete during communist rule.
+The church was built in a natural cave by monks in the 1920s and during WWII, the church served as a hospital and took in refugees from the war.

 Central Market: It is the perfect place to try some local Hungarian food.
-The Central Market was built in 1897 and it is beautiful from the outside.
-It is closed on Sunday.
+The Central Market Hall was built in 1897, it is the oldest and largest indoor market in Budapest.
+The Central Market is beautiful from the outside and it closed on Sunday.

 Liberty Statue: It is on the top of the hill with a breathtaking panoramic view of the city well worth visiting.
 The statue is 14 meters tall erected on top of a 26 meter tall pedestal.
 The statue has an inscription that reads “In the memory of all those who gave their live for the independence, freedom and prosperity of Hungary.”